Vampire by Night

 The Vampire by Night (Nina Price) is a fictional character that appears in comic books published by Marvel Comics.
-She is the niece to Jack Russell and has the ability to shapeshift into either a werewolf or a vampiress between dusk and dawn.
+She is the niece of Jack Russell and has the ability to shapeshift into either a werewolf or a vampiress between dusk and dawn.

 Publication history

 Vampire by Night first appeared in Amazing Fantasy vol. 2 #10 (September 2005) and was created by writer Jeff Parker and artist Federica Manfredi.

 Fictional character biography

-Nina Price is the niece of Jack Russell / Werewolf by Night and inherited a long-running familial lycanthropic curse that originated when her ancestor Grigori was corrupted by the Darkhold and bitten by a werewolf who served Dracula.
+Nina Price is the niece of Jack Russell / Werewolf by Night and inherited a long-running familial curse that originated when her ancestor Grigori was corrupted by the Darkhold and bitten by a werewolf who served Dracula.
 At some point, Nina was attacked and bitten by a vampire, transforming her into a hybrid.
-As a result, she transforms into a vampire by night and a wolf during full moons.

-Nina used her father's money and status to create a special area to cage herself and prevent herself from harming others.
-However, she had no problem using her supernatural abilities to kill criminals, seeing them as worthy prey to satiate her thrist for blood.
+As a result, she transforms into a vampire during the night and a white wolf during a full moon.
+Nina uses her father's money and status to create a special area to cage herself and prevent herself from harming others.
+She willingly uses her abilities to kill criminals and satiate her bloodthirst.

-After being caught in a trap set by S.H.I.E.L.D. during an adventure with her uncle Jack, Nina joins the organization's Paranormal Containment Unit, nicknamed the Howling Commandos.
-During her time there, she is partnered with the werewolf Warwolf and the vampire Lilith, Dracula's daughter.
+After being captured by S.H.I.E.L.D., Nina joined S.H.I.E.L.D.'s Paranormal Containment Unit, nicknamed the Howling Commandos.
+She is partnered with fellow werewolf Warwolf (Vince Marcus) and fellow vampire Lilith, the daughter of Dracula.

-In the All-New, All-Different Marvel event, Nina joins S.T.A.K.E.'s Howling Commandos.
+In the All-New, All-Different Marvel publication line, Nina joined S.T.A.K.E.'s Howling Commandos.

-Nina later ends up under the thrall of Dracula at the time when Old Man Logan and the Howling Commandos arrived to rescue Jubilee, who is also under Dracula's thrall.
-Both of them end up freed from Dracula's thrall upon his defeat.
+Nina ended up under the thrall of Dracula when Old Man Logan and the Howling Commandos arrived to rescue Jubilee, who is also being controlled by Dracula.
+Both of them were freed from Dracula's control upon his defeat.